RhobanProject/Dynaban/README.md

 This should run the flash script (see `scripts/` directory), that will wait for the servo to boot for flashing it.
 Then, simply power on your servo.

+**When prompted with 'Trying to enter bootloader...' restart the servo by unplugging/repluging its power (and not unplugging the USB) as the board will check for firmware commands only at boot**

 # How to control the servomotor once Dynaban has been flashed?